naoyam/physis/docs/rose.md

 * Do not insert statements and expressions while traversing.
 Already traversed nodes seem fine to edit, but editing remaining nodes results in backend errors.
+* buildVarRefExp with NULL scope is ok, but resultant AST may not be analyzable and translatable anymore.
+* Use SageInterface's methods for manipulating AST nodes and edges. node->append_statement() seems to be just connecting an edge from the parent to the child, but the pointer from the child to the parent is not set correctly.

 # Questions
 * SageInterface::lookupNamedTypeInParentScopes